plurid/plurid/README.md

 plurid.js
 =========

-Plurid.js is an MIT-licensed, open source JavaScript library to view media in three dimensions
+Plurid.js is a MIT-licensed, open source JavaScript library to view media in three dimensions

 ## Installation